 The Lorax, written by Dr. Seuss in 1971, is the inspiration for a new movie.
 Seussville has a Lorax Project with discussion questions for the book, printable activity sheets, and ideas for Earth Day.
-Classroom decorating is easy with Eureka Dr. Seuss’s The Lorax Guide to Green Bulletin Board Set and the Lorax Guide to Green Deco Kit, which has individual bulletin board pieces with environmental tips.
+Classroom decorating is easy with Eureka Dr. Seuss’s The Lorax Save the Forest Bulletin Board Set and the Lorax Wall Decal.
 All in all, it’s a great time to read The Lorax in your classroom.

 The two main characters in the story are the Lorax, “who was lifted away,” and the Once-ler, who tells the story — if you pay him.
 The Once-ler comes to the beautiful setting of the story and begins making thneeds from the native Truffula trees and selling them.
 The Lorax, who speaks for the trees, challenges the Once-ler, but the Once-ler continues growing his business, using up all the trees and having extensive negative effects on the environment.
 When the last Truffula tree has been cut, the Lorax leaves along with all the people who were helping the Once-ler in his business, leaving the Once-ler alone in the wasteland he has created.
 Having told the story, the Once-ler drops the last Truffula tree seed to you, exhorting you to plant a forest of Truffula trees.